Sathya4683/QuizLang/README.md

 ### Step 5: Using the Application

 1. **Upload a Document**:

-   - Click on the file uploader in the app to upload a PDF, DOCX, or CSV file.
+   - Use the file uploader in the app to upload a PDF, DOCX, or CSV file.

 2. **Enter your Google Gemini API Key**:

-   - When prompted, paste your Google Gemini API key into the input field.
+   - Paste your Google Gemini API key when prompted.

 3. **Get the Answers**:

-   - The app will automatically extract answers to the exam-related questions from the uploaded document.
+   - The app will automatically extract answers to exam-related questions from the uploaded document.

 4. **View Important Topics**:

-   - The app will display the important topics based on the document’s content.
+   - The app will display important topics based on the document’s content.

 5. **Ask Doubts**:
-   - You can interact with the AI by typing in doubts related to important topics.
+   - You can interact with the AI by typing in questions related to important topics.
 The AI will respond with explanations.

 ### Step 6: Customize the Application

-If you wish to customize the app, you can edit the following files:
+If you wish to customize the application, you can modify the following files:

-- `LangChain_model.py`: This contains the functions for initializing the model, processing documents, extracting answers, identifying important topics, and handling Q&A.
+- `LangChain_model.py`: Contains functions for initializing the model, processing documents, extracting answers, identifying important topics, and handling Q&A.
-- `app.py`: The main Streamlit app file that sets up the UI and calls functions from `LangChain_model.py`.
+- `app.py`: The main Streamlit app file responsible for setting up the user interface and calling functions from `LangChain_model.py`.

 ### Troubleshooting

 - **Error: "API key is invalid"**:
   - Ensure you have entered a valid Google Gemini API key.

 - **Error: "Unsupported file type"**:
   - Verify that the uploaded file is in PDF, DOCX, or CSV format.

 - **Error: "No questions found"**:
-  - Ensure your document contains questions that can be extracted for answering.
+  - Make sure the document contains questions that can be extracted for answering.

 ## License